brandonly101/webgl-physically-based-rendering/README.md

-This is a fun test project to get environment mapping working in WebGL!
-And perhaps other things, too!
+This is a personal project that implements physically-based rendering in WebGL.

-This project is made with the aid of Edward Angel's basic library that holds functions that performs basic matrix functions.

-All other graphical implementations are done purely from WebGL and from the ground up.
+Included is a small matrix library that I have developed to supplement the project's matrix computations.